zinc-collective/hopper/README.md

 -h
   Prints the synopsis and a list of commonly used commands

+## Hop Commands
+* **hop-projects** - List all projects in workspaces.

 # hop-projects -- list all projects in your workspaces

 ## Synopsis
 ```
 hop projects
 ```

 ## Description
-Lists all the projects in your workspaces.
+Lists all projects in your workspaces.
 Useful when combined with [selecta](https://github.com/garybernhardt/selecta) to fuzzy-find a project quickly.